 Scent: Deodorants come in a wide variety of scents, from floral to earthy to citrus, which helps to scent your pits and mask the funk.
 Fragrance can also be an irritant, so that’s something to keep in mind if you have sensitive skin.

 Price: Deodorants tend to be the more affordable side, but in case you want to get the biggest bang for your buck, we’ve noted how much you get in a tube, as well as the cost per ounce.

 Best antiperspirant-deodorant stick

-If you don’t need a supe-strong antiperspirant like the Dove Clinical Protection, the standard Dove is a classic, but solid option.
+If you don’t need a super-strong antiperspirant like the Dove Clinical Protection, the standard Dove is a classic and solid option.
 Tamara Pridgett, founder of fitness creative agency Extended Day Studios and host of The First podcast, has been wearing it since middle school and counts it among the products she can’t live without.
 “It’s my go-to and I need to have it at all times,” she says.
 “I like it because it doesn’t get clumpy underneath my armpits, and it lasts for an eternity.”
 The classic option offers 48 hours of antiperspirant protection and has moisturizing ingredients for the skin.
 Strategist writer Emma Wartzman is also a fan: “I have tried a lot and nothing works better for me than this one.”